team-entomophobia/Cabbage-Butterfly/README.md

 ## Dictionary:
 The columns that were used are
-1. coreid: a unique ID for each butterfly that was recorded
+1. coreid: a unique ID for each butterfly that was recorded.
-2. sex: whether the butterfly is male or female
+2. sex: whether the butterfly is male or female.
-3. country: where the butterfly is from
+3. country: where the butterfly is from.
-4. year: when the butterfly was recorded
+4. year: when the butterfly was recorded.
-5. left-wing/right-wing width: the width of the wings in millimeters
+5. left-wing/right-wing width: the width of the wings in millimeters.
-6. left-wing/right-wing length: the length of the wings in millimeters
+6. left-wing/right-wing length: the length of the wings in millimeters.
-7. left-wing/right-wing apex: the measurement from the tip of the wing to the bottom of the wing in millimeters
+7. left-wing/right-wing apex: the measurement from the tip of the wing to the bottom of the wing in millimeters.
-8. left-wing/right-wing posterior spot: the measurement of how far the spot in the bottom wing is from the vein of the wing
+8. left-wing/right-wing posterior spot: the measurement of how far the spot in the bottom wing is from the vein of the wing.
 9. left-wing/right-wing anterior spot how far the spot in the top wing area is from the vein of the wing.

 ---